-Mark Donaldson joined ESPN in 2010 as a soccer and tennis play-by-play commentator, as well as an on-course reporter for major golf events.
-He has been a part of ESPN’s coverage of a variety of high-profile events, including the FIFA World Cup, the UEFA European Football Championship, World Series baseball, Wimbledon, Australian Open tennis and both US Open and Open Championship golf.
+Scotsman Mark Donaldson joined ESPN in 2010 as a soccer and tennis play-by-play commentator, as well as an on-course reporter for major golf events.
+Over the past decade he has been a part of ESPN’s coverage of a variety of high-profile events, including the FIFA World Cup, the UEFA European Football Championship, World Series baseball, Wimbledon, Australian Open tennis and both US Open and Open Championship golf.

-The Edinburgh-born broadcaster hosted the popular Champions League highlights show for ESPN’s audience in Australia and New Zealand.
+The Edinburgh-born broadcaster hosted the popular Champions League highlights show for ESPN’s audience in Australia and New Zealand for five years.
 His call of Lionel Messi scoring the opening goal for Barcelona against Athletic Bilbao in the 2015 Copa del Rey final was heard regularly on SportsCenter, with Messi’s fantastic effort voted No. 1 in the Top Ten and being voted Best of the Best.

-In tennis, Donaldson commentates annually on the Australian Open in Melbourne, Wimbledon and the US Open in New York for ESPN3 and across ESPN’s digital platforms.
+In tennis, Donaldson commentates annually on the Australian Open in Melbourne, Wimbledon, and the US Open in New York for ESPN+ and across ESPN’s digital platforms.
 Along with Steph Brantz, Donaldson also co-hosts US Open Primetime – a half-hour nightly show in Australia and New Zealand during the tournament in New York.

-In golf, Donaldson has been part of ESPN’s interactive coverage of the US Open since 2011 and The Open Championship since 2010, working with host Trey Wingo and former Major winners David Duval and Tom Weiskopf as on-course reporter covering two feature groups each day.
+In golf, Donaldson has been part of ESPN’s interactive coverage of the US Open since 2011 and The Open Championship since 2010, working with host Trey Wingo and former Major winners David Duval and Tom Weiskopf as on-course reporter.

 Donaldson moved to the United States in 2010 from Scotland where he owned the successful sports agency multimediasport, which provided content for various clients in television, radio and newspapers, including Sky Sports and talkSPORT Radio.
 He also provided voiceovers for major companies.